icerpc/icerpc-docs/pages/slice/language-guide/preprocessor-directives.md

 ```

 {% callout type="note" %}
-By convention, symbols should use [SCREAMING_SNAKE_CASE](https://en.wikipedia.org/wiki/Snake_case) to distinguish them from other identifiers.
+By convention, symbols should use [SCREAMING_SNAKE_CASE] to distinguish them from other identifiers.
 {% /callout %}

 A symbol is considered `true` if it is defined, and `false` if it is undefined.
 There is no difference between a symbol that hasn't been defined, and one that has been explicitly undefined.
 Additionally, it is safe to define a symbol that is already defined, or to undefine a symbol that is undefined, though doing so has no effect.

-## Conditional Compilation
+## Conditional compilation

 Conditional compilation allows sections of a Slice file to be conditionally included or excluded from compilation, based on a set of boolean expressions.